dotnet/docs-aspire/docs/extensibility/custom-resources.md

 ## Validate custom component inside the app host

 Now that the basic structure for the custom resource is complete it is time to test it in a real AppHost project.
-Open the _Program.cs_ file in the _MailDevResource.AppHost_ project and update it with the following code:
+Open the _:::no-loc text="Program.cs":::_ file in the _:::no-loc text="MailDevResource.AppHost":::_ project and update it with the following code:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);